JOB OPPORTUNITY

 Conservation Planner

-The New Hampshire Association of Conservation Districts is a statewide non-profit organization founded 75 years ago with the ethic of helping our partners provide voluntary conservation planning and technical assistance to landowners and stewards in the state.
+The New Hampshire Association of Conservation Districts (NHACD) is a statewide non-profit organization founded in 1946 with the ethic of helping our partners provide voluntary conservation planning and technical assistance to landowners and stewards throughout the state.
 We are currently seeking a conservation planner to join our team to help clients protect the natural resources of their farms and forests.

 The ideal candidate will have a background in natural resource work such as agriculture, forestry, or wildlife habitat, and an eagerness to learn.
 As a conservation planner, they will work closely with our partners in the state’s 10 conservation districts as well as state and federal agencies such as the USDA’s Natural Resources Conservation Service, to provide both technical and financial assistance to the stewards of the privately owned lands in the state.

-The work is a blend of outdoor fieldwork at clients’ locations and indoor work developing documents and recording assistance that has been provided.
-It is seasonal to some extent, but fieldwork and desk work both happen year-round.
+The work is a blend of outdoor fieldwork at clients’ locations and indoor work developing recommendations, NRCS contract development and oversight, and recording assistance that has been provided.
+It is seasonal to some extent, but field work and desk work both happen year-round.

 The planner must thrive in a self-directed, self-managed team setting.
 Excellent written and verbal communication skills are required.
 Attention to detail without losing sight of the big picture is key.